CalderWhite/gif-msg/README.md

 # gif-msg

-Hides a 128 byte message in a gif.
-The input and output's pixels are identical.
+gif-msg hides a 128 byte message in a gif while keeping the pixel values identical.
 Can you figure out how I did it?

-No encryption/compression out of the box.
-You can get up to ~256 characters with a pre computed huffman table or limiting the charset to 32 unique characters.
+No encryption/compression is implemented out of the box.
+You can get up to ~256 characters with a pre computed huffman table or by limiting the charset to 32 unique characters.

 ## Usage